 - The topical and local anesthetics used at the beginning of the surgery can cause the throat to feel numb for the first 1-2 hours after surgery.
 You may find that it is difficult to swallow or feel like you have something stuck in your throat.
 This is normal, so relax and stay calm.
 Use ice chips to help soothe the throat for the first few hours after surgery.
 DO NOT eat or drink anything until you can comfortably swallow.
 Sometimes your voice may change or you may not be able to talk right away, but this will go back to normal once the numbing medicine wears off.

 - Once the procedure is done, we will move you to another room to let you recover for 10 to 15 minutes.
-A member of Dr. Sikand’s staff will go over your post-op instructions in detail with you and the person driving you home before being discharged from the office.
+A member of Dr. Sikand’s medical staff will go over your post-op instructions in detail with you and the person driving you home before being discharged from the office.